On the invariant surface area functionals in 3-dimensional CR geometry: Introduction

 where

 where $V:=T+\alpha e_2$.
 Among other things, Cheng, Yang, and Zhang \cite{CYZ} found many examples of critical points of the invariant area functionals $E_1$ and $E_2$ when $(M, J,\theta)$ is the Heisenberg group or the CR sphere.
 They also showed that they are related to the CR version of the singular Yamabe problem.
 In particular, it is shown that the invariant area surface functional $E_2$ determines the log term in the volume renormalization for a formal solution to the singular Yamabe problem (c.f. \cite[Theorem 1]{CYZ}), thus providing an obstruction to the existence of smooth solutions of the singular CR Yamabe problem.
 See also \cite{K} for results about solving the singular CR Yamabe problem on domains with nonsingular boundary.

 In this paper, we continue the study of invariant surface area functionals $E_1$ and $E_2$ defined in (\ref{0.5}).
 First we study these area functionals of nonsingular surface $\Sigma$ in the disk bundle $B^1\times \mathbb{R}$, where $B^1$ is the unit disk in $\mathbb{C}$, i.e. $B^1=\{z\in \mathbb{C}: |z|^2<1\}$.
-In section \ref{section2}, we recall some computations in the disk bundle $B^1\times\mathbb{R}$.
-In particular, we will see in section \ref{section2} that the Webster scalar curvature is constant and the torsion vanishes for the disk bundle $B^1\times\mathbb{R}$.
+In Section \ref{section2}, we recall some computations in the disk bundle $B^1\times\mathbb{R}$.
+In particular, we will see in Section \ref{section2} that the Webster scalar curvature is constant and the torsion vanishes for the disk bundle $B^1\times\mathbb{R}$.
 Hence, the Euler-Lagrange equations for $E_1$ and $E_2$ deduced by Cheng et al., which are stated in (\ref{EE_for_E1})-(\ref{EE_for_E2}), are still applicable to the surfaces in $B^1\times\mathbb{R}$.
-In section \ref{section3} and section \ref{section4}, we are able to find several examples of critical points of the area functionals $E_1$ and $E_2$ in $B^1\times\mathbb{R}$.
+In Section \ref{section3} and Section \ref{section4}, we are able to find several examples of critical points of the area functionals $E_1$ and $E_2$ in $B^1\times\mathbb{R}$.
 See Lemmas \ref{lem3.1}-\ref{lem3.4} and Lemmas \ref{lem4.1}-\ref{lem4.2}.